-Series Classification: G (General Programmes)
+Series Classification: G (General Audiences)

 "I love hearing different languages.
 Right now, I'm addicted to watching foreign dramas.
-I love seeing different faces to the usual Hollywood ones, I like hearing them speak their own native language."
+I love seeing different faces to the usual Hollywood ones.
+I like hearing them speak their own native language."

 She says, as a child, she saw images of war and destruction coming from Palestine.

-"I really wanted to go out there and protest and then, sadly, when the war in Syria started, I did."
+"I really wanted to go out there and protest, and then, sadly, when the war in Syria started, I did."

-Series Director Ghazaleh Golbakhsh is an Iranian-New Zealand writer, filmmaker and Fulbright scholar who has recently completed her PhD in Media and Communications.
+Series director Ghazaleh Golbakhsh is an Iranian-New Zealand writer, filmmaker, and Fulbright scholar who has recently completed her PhD in Media and Communications.

-She has written and directed award winning short films.
+She has written and directed award-winning short films.
 Ghazaleh is currently developing her first feature screenplay and publishing her first book of personal essays.